Promoting Creativity With Fun Activities for Young Children

 Crayon painting on dress

-Like adults, children love to be appreciated for their work too!
+Like adults, children love to be appreciated for their work!
 This activity provides an opportunity for toddlers to exhibit their talents.
 Take a tracing sheet and trace any shape or image in it.
-Let your toddler color it according to his wish.
+Let your toddler color it with crayons.
 Now place the tracing sheet upside down on a T-shirt or skirt and press the painted picture using a hot iron.
-As the crayons are waxes the image will be transferred to the fabric.
+The wax in the crayons will be transferred to the fabric.
 (The image above shows an Umbrella on T-shirt)

 sand parrot

 The same activity can be done with sand.
 Collect sand from the courtyard and allow it to flow through a sieve to make it a fine powder.
 Let your toddler draw a picture on a big canvas sheet and let him/her cover its body with glue.
 Now sprinkle the sand over the picture and remove the excess sand by lightly shaking the canvas sheet.
-Keep aside for one day so that the sand will get completely dried.
+Set aside for a full day so to let it completely dry.
 Color the sand using a brush and watercolors and then frame it.
 (The image above shows a parrot made using this method).

 References